 Nov.
-21, 1987 at Kansas State
+21, 1987 vs. Kansas State at Manhattan (CU 41, KSU 0)

-Kanavis McGhee (Fr.) and Alfred Williams (Fr.), both recruits out of Houston, are the bookend outside linebackers for the first of many times in their CU careers.
+Kanavis McGhee and Alfred Williams, both recruits out of Houston, are bookend outside linebackers for the first of many times in their CU careers.

 Sept.
-21, 1991 vs. Minnesota
+21, 1991 vs. Minnesota in Boulder (CU 58, Minnesota 0)

-Clint Moore (Fr.) and Dolyn Jackson (Fr.) are the starting offensive guards in the third game of the season; the pair also started the following week at Stanford.
+Clint Moore and Dolyn Jackson are the starting offensive quards in the third game of the season; the pair also started the following week at Stanford.